 There are also many examples of modernist architecture to see and enjoy in the city.
 Don’t miss the Town Hall, which dates back to the 20th century and marks the entrance to the city centre.
-One of the best ways to see the sights of Cartagena is to take our Cartagena Walking Tour.

 It’s perhaps no surprise that the Spanish city of Cadiz is home to some fascinating examples of architecture, as it’s widely believed to be one of the oldest cities in Europe.